 Egger Ltd. manufactures chipboard and associated products on highly automated production lines.
 Using versiondog data management software, Egger standardized their backup and version control process across a variety of manufacturing systems and controllers.

-Egger is one of Europe’s leading wood-based panel producers, located in Hexham, Northumberland, UK.
-With a product portfolio that ranges from construction materials like chipboard and OSB to decorative pieces like laminate and edging, Egger was in dire need of standardizing it’s data management strategy across the entire operation.
+Egger is one of Europe’s leading wood-based panel producers, located in Hexham, England.
+With a product portfolio that ranges from construction materials like chipboard and OSB to decorative pieces like laminate and edging, Egger was in dire need of standardizing its data management strategy.

 Why did Egger need a standardized data management strategy for their automated production lines?

 All PLCs, SCADA systems, and Inverter Drive programs or parameter sets are vital for success at Egger.
-At the Hexham site, they have approximately 50 Simatic S7 PLCs, 15 Wonderware InTouch applications, and numerous Inverter Drives, each having parameter sets that are important for optimum operation.
-These were at risk of being lost if a drive fails.
 The company also uses Rittal’s EPLAN electrical CAD system.
+At the Hexham site, they have approximately 50 Simatic S7 PLCs, 15 Wonderware InTouch applications, and numerous Inverter Drives, each containing program data that is crucial for smooth operation.
+Without a standardized version control and backup process, Egger was at risk of severe data loss if a drive or device were to fail.

 How does Egger use versiondog to manage version control for automated production?